A green battery revolution

 Benefits of a Series Connection

-• to achieve 24 volts, which can be more cost-effective than purchasing a single higher-voltage battery.
+• Cost-Effective: Easier than purchasing a single higher-voltage battery.

 Tools and Materials Needed